antazoey/patchday-ios/README.md

 make build
 ```

-Or build the PatchDay target.
+Or build the PatchDay target using your IDE.